maia-tr/portfolio/lst/index.md

 **Defining area of interest**

-First I had to define Area of Interest, which was Szczecin's administrative boundary.
+The Area of Interest is Szczecin's administrative boundary.
 It was obtained by using Overpass Turbo to query OpenStreetMap data.
 After downloading, these files were imported into QGIS for initial cleaning.
-This step included: Removing boundaries for a different, smaller town in Poland also named Szczecin and deleting unnecessary map layers, such as deanery boundaries, to focus solely on neighborhoods within Szczecin city.
+This step included: removing boundaries for a different, smaller town in Poland also named Szczecin and deleting unnecessary map layers, such as deanery boundaries, to focus solely on neighborhoods within Szczecin city.

 **Data Acquisition**

-Then the cleaned Szczecin boundary shapefile was uploaded to GEE.
-I retrieved Landsat imagery with Land Surface Temperature data via Google Earth Engine.
-I ended up having one thermal raster image from August 24, 2024.
+The cleaned Szczecin boundary shapefile was uploaded to GEE in order to retrieve Landsat imagery with Land Surface Temperature.
+I obtained one thermal raster image from August 24, 2024.
 This date was selected as it falls in the summer, with clear skies over the city, providing an optimal LST measurement without interference from cloud cover out of the available images from the period of time 1.06.2024-31.08.2024.

-Moreover, I added the population data, which I obtained from Szczecin's wikipedia page.
-I wanted to provide a little bit more information about population density in neighborhoods for more context.
+Moreover, I added the population data for each neighborhood of the city.
+I wanted to provide more information about population density in neighborhoods for more context.

 **Main outputs**

-🪼 Mapping mean LST per neighborhood, with a tooltip showing basic zonal statistics with population density.
-To do so I perfomed following calculations:
+🌍 Mapping mean LST per neighborhood, with a pop-ups showing basic zonal statistics with population density.
+The map was created with the use of Folium Python library.
+To do so I perfomed following actions:
-- descriptive statistics of LST (min, max, mean) per neighborhood
+- calculating descriptive statistics of LST (min, max, mean) per neighborhood
-- the area in square kilometers of each neighborhood and then population density per neighborhood [see the map](https://maia-tr.github.io/portfolio/lst/zonal_stats_map.html)
+- calculating the area in square kilometers of each neighborhood and then population density per neighborhood [see the map](https://maia-tr.github.io/portfolio/lst/zonal_stats_map.html)

-🪼 Mapping LST values for each pixel while hovering over it I with the use of Bokeh Python library.
-It was needed to do following tasks to prepare the map:
+🌍 Mapping LST values for each pixel while hovering over it.
+The map was created with the use of Bokeh Python library.
+It was needed to do the following tasks to prepare the map:
-- first mapping LST values from a raster file onto polygons that represent individual pixels
+- mapping LST values from a raster file onto polygons that represent individual pixels to get geodataframe
-- calculating x and y coordinates from polygon geometry [see the map](https://maia-tr.github.io/portfolio/lst/interactive_bokeh_plot.html)
+- calculating x and y coordinates from polygon geometry for Bokeh chart [see the map](https://maia-tr.github.io/portfolio/lst/interactive_bokeh_plot.html)

 **Key references**